-We seek to assess the relative importance of different motives to expand central bank balance sheets - but rather than the operational side, we are interested in the type of macro shock that prompted a major balance sheet expansion.
-We distinguish four main underlying macro shock categories which have led to major balance sheet expansions (as defined above), all of which have historically been associated with the operational responses in Bindseil (2004).
-The first three represent instances where either public or private sector stress prompted an active deployment to the central bank balance sheet with the intention of reducing short-term liquidity or re-financing risks.
-Hence, these categories were instances of recourse to a publicly-provisioned "safety net" function of the central bank balance sheet.
-The fourth category, in contrast, represents a residual "passive" expansion category: events in this group are not designed actively to reduce short-term risk premia or re-financing stress, but exclusively reflect transactional fluctuations, operational idiosyncratic events (such as the TARGET system introduction across central banks in 1999), or other internal needs of the bank itself.
+We seek to assess the relative importance of different motives to expand central bank balance sheets and the types of macro shocks that prompted a major balance sheet expansion.
+We distinguish four main underlying macro shock categories which have led to major balance sheet expansions (as defined above), all of which have historically been associated with the operational responses in Bindseil (2004).19 The first three represent instances where either public or private sector stress prompted an active deployment to the central bank balance sheet with the intention of reducing short-term liquidity or re-financing risks.
+Hence, these categories were instances of recourse to a publicly provided "safety net" function of the central bank balance sheet.
+The fourth category, in contrast, represents a residual "passive" expansion category: events in this group were not designed actively to reduce short-term risk premia or re-financing stress, but exclusively reflected transactional fluctuations, operational idiosyncratic events (such as the TARGET system introduction across central banks in 1999), or other internal needs of the bank itself.20

-&lt;sup>19While we focus on summary statistics here, in the appendix, section 2.1, we provide full background historical evidence for the "top 25" largest historical expansion events, and respective sources, to illustrate our classification rationale.
+19While we focus on summary statistics here, in the appendix, section 2.1, we provide full background historical evidence for the "top 25" largest historical expansion events, and respective sources, to illustrate our classification rationale.

-- "Financial crisis": We use this category to denote country-years which were primarily associated with financial market volatility events, to which the central bank actively responded.
+- "Financial crisis": We use this category to denote country-years that were primarily associated with financial market volatility, to which the central bank actively responded.
 Existing chronologies provide a robust picture of several types of volatility in this context, including stock market crashes, bank runs, systemic liquidity shortages, or other threats to the systemic health of the private financial sector.
 Our classification concentrates on standard banking crisis chronologies (Reinhart and Rogoff (2009); Schularick and Taylor (2012); Baron et al. (2021), rather than exclusive sovereign or currency crises, to capture more narrowly traditional LLR events.
 We count 83 country-year events in this category mainly representing private sector-driven recourse to the safety net -, of which 47 were in the post-2007 period.
-The average country-year in this category saw a 44.6% annual balance sheet expansion. - "War or revolution": We use this category to denote country-years which were primarily related to major geopolitical events, during which either rising military spending led to explicit or implicit requests by fiscal authorities to monetize ensuing deficits, or domestic political uncertainty motivated monetary policymakers to monetize fiscal outlays, or provide private sector liquidity.
-War and revolutionary events are identified on the basis of long-run military history reference chronologies (Clodfelter, 2017).
-Over the long-run, this category constitutes by far the most important one: we count 142 country-year events in this category
+The average country-year in this category saw a 44.6% annual balance sheet expansion.21 - "War or revolution": We use this category to denote country-years that were primarily related to major geopolitical events, during which either rising military spending led to explicit or implicit requests by fiscal authorities to monetize ensuing deficits, or domestic political uncertainty motivated monetary policymakers to monetize fiscal outlays, or provide private sector liquidity.22 War and revolutionary events are identified on the basis of long-run military history reference chronologies (Clodfelter, 2017).23 Over the long-run, this category constitutes by far the most important one: we count 142 country-year events in this category since 1588, of which 39 occurred during World War I and 47 are during World War II.
+The average country-year in this category saw a 50.8% balance sheet expansion.